-- Error when Opening (vs Converting) an older version RAD-IT file - Filters not providing an option to see elements mapped to the generic 'Center' physical object for the SU01 Connected Vehicle System Monitoring and Management service package. - Conversion was updated in order to populate empty Abbreviations for User Defined Physical Objects - Error fixed when running the post-conversion reports for Functional Requirements - Error creating Interconnect diagrams with Communications Elements - Issue in which the RAD-IT Documents were not Outputting EMFs properly which was evident when users you convert that document to PDF.
+- Filters not providing an option to see elements mapped to the generic 'Center' physical object for the SU01 Connected Vehicle System Monitoring and Management service package. - Conversion was updated in order to populate empty Abbreviations for User Defined Physical Objects - Error fixed when running the post-conversion reports for Functional Requirements - Error creating Interconnect diagrams with Communications Elements - Issue in which the RAD-IT Documents were not Outputting EMFs properly which was evident when users you convert that document to PDF.
 Users can now choose the image file format to use for document generation. - Issues with user defined flows not appearing on the Interfaces tab which required changes to the Build algorithm and a change to the Add Flows screen to make it known that the assignment of functional objects is optional.